-The government sets an annual publicly-funded health budget.
+The government sets an annual publicly funded health budget.
 New Zealand is shifting from open-ended, fee-for-service arrangements to contracting and funding mechanisms such as capitation.
 "Booking systems" in lieu of waiting lists ensure that elective surgery services are targeted to those people best able to benefit.
-Early intervention, health promotion, disease prevention, and chronic care management are being emphasized in primary care and by DHBs.
-Drug purchasing for the country occurs through a government agency (PHARMAC) for publicly subsidized drugs dispensed through community pharmacies and hospital.
+Early intervention, health promotion, disease prevention, and chronic-care management are being emphasized in primary care and by DHBs.
+Drug purchasing occurs through a government agency (PHARMAC) for publicly subsidized drugs dispensed through community pharmacies and hospital.
 The competitive tendering process has kept pharmaceutical costs low and increased their availability.
-While New Zealanders have access to the full range of pharmaceutical products, the Pharmac subsidy for patients is set at the price of the lowest priced generic medicine in each category.
-If people wish to access a medicine more expensive than the subsidy and there are no clinical indications, they pay the extra cost for this.
+While New Zealanders have access to the full range of pharmaceutical products, the PHARMAC subsidy for patients is set at the price of the lowest-priced generic medicine in each category.
+If people wish to access a medicine more expensive than the subsidy and there are no clinical indications, they pay the extra cost.

 Health organizations in New Zealand are focusing on opportunities to improve system productivity and hospital efficiency through better management of acute demand.
-Collective procurement and administration and hospital productivity and quality improvement initiatives driven by clinicians at the ward and department levels, aim to improve health system capacity and efficiencies as well as patient experiences.
-However, recent initiatives that have been implemented to improve Emergency Department (ED) waiting times, and to increase elective surgery volumes while reducing waiting times, have demonstrated the need to take a system approach to improving system efficiency and patient flows.
+Collective procurement and administration, and initiatives driven by clinicians at the ward and department levels to improve hospital productivity and quality, aim to enhance performance as well as patient experiences.
+However, recent initiatives to reduce emergency department (ED) waiting times and to increase elective surgery volumes while also reducing waiting times have demonstrated the need to take a systemic approach to improving system efficiency and patient flows.
 The most effective use of hospital resources lies with programs that better manage acute demand across the system; in particular, improving primary and community care reduces ED admissions.
-Work has commenced on innovative primary care delivery programs that will be provider-driven and focus on secondary/primary linkages.
+Work has commenced on innovative primary care delivery programs that will be provider-driven and will focus on secondary-primary coordination.

-A voluntary bonding scheme was introduced in February 2009 to reward medical, midwifery and nursing graduates who agree to work in hard-to-staff communities and specialties.
-Hard-to-staff communities and specialties struggle with higher vacancy rates, higher locum use, higher use of overseas trained professionals and longer waiting periods than their counterparts.
-Research shows that the longer new graduates stay in a community or specialty during their training years, the more likely they are to stay on once their training is complete.
+A voluntary bonding scheme was introduced in February 2009 to reward medical, midwifery, and nursing graduates who agree to work in hard-to-staff communities and specialties.
+Hard-to-staff communities and specialties struggle with higher vacancy rates, higher locum use, higher use of professionals trained overseas, and longer waiting periods than do their counterparts.
+Research shows that the longer graduates stay in a community or specialty during their training years, the more likely they are to stay on once their training is complete.
 The bonding scheme is a practical initiative designed to move graduates into the communities and specialties that need them most.
 Graduates who are part of the scheme are eligible for incentive payments intended to help repay their student loans for up to five years.
 More than double the expected number of registrations for the scheme have been received and confirmed.
-A Clinical Training Agency has been set up that centralizes work around workforce issues and provides a system-wide response to areas such as workforce shortages and fragmentation.
+The Clinical Training Agency, created to centralize work around workforce issues, provides a systemwide response to concerns such as workforce shortages and fragmentation.